 We also require associates to renew their status each year by either (1) renewing as a Preferred Customer and continuing to sponsor new associates; (2) purchasing a renewal pack; or (3) earning enough personal points volume from product sales to automatically renew their associate status for one year.
 Prior to June 1998, associates in the United States and Canada could renew their associate status for \$49.00, \$229.00 or \$568.00.
 Since the introduction of the \$29.00 Preferred Customer Pack in May 1998, associates in the United States and Canada have been able to renew their associate status for \$29.00, \$200.00 or \$350.00.
-Associates who do not renew their associate status may continue to purchase our products at the wholesale price and resell the products; however, they would not earn commissions under our compensation plan.
+Associates who do not renew their associate status may continue to purchase our products at the wholesale price and resell the products; however, they would not be allowed to earn commissions under our compensation plan.

 Associates are also eligible to purchase upgrade packs.
 Historically, associates in the United States and Canada could purchase upgrade packs at approximately \$229.00, \$339.00, \$568.00 and \$1,000.00 levels.
 Beginning in June 1998, associates in the United States and Canada have been able to purchase upgrade packs at the \$289.00, \$375.00, \$664.00 and \$1,000.00 levels.
-Beginning in April 1999, Australian associates can purchase upgrade packs at \$289.00, \$375.00 and \$664.00 levels.
+Australian associates can purchase upgrade packs at the \$262.00, \$358.00 and \$620.00 levels.
 Upgrade packs are accounted for as renewal packs, as they renew an associate's membership for one year from the time of upgrade.

 We generally recognize revenues when products or promotional materials are shipped.
 Our revenues are based primarily on the wholesale prices of the products sold.
 We defer revenue received from the sale of promotional packs to the extent that it is greater than the wholesale value of the individual items included in such packs.
 Revenues from promotional packs are allocated between products and events admission based on the proportionate fair value of these items.
 Allocated event revenues are also deferred.
 All deferred revenue is amortized over a 12-month period.
-Total deferred revenue was approximately \$521,000, \$809,000 and \$662,000 at December 31, 1996, 1997 and 1998, respectively, and was \$679,000 and \$778,000 for the six-month periods ended June 30, 1998 and 1999, respectively.
+Total deferred revenue was approximately \$521,000, \$809,000 and \$662,000 at December 31, 1996, 1997 and 1998, respectively, and was \$695,000 for the three-month period ended March 31, 1999.
 All of our products are made by outside manufacturers and all of our ingredients are supplied by outside vendors.